Thai king's death adds to uncertainty about Obama's faltering Asia pivot

 MUCH HAS CHANGED

+While Washington condemned the 2014 coup, it has kept security ties with Bangkok, particularly through annual military exercises called Cobra Gold.

+"The fact that we have been able to remain closely tethered and stayed largely on track with Cobra Gold and other cooperative efforts, notwithstanding the military takeover ... is testament to the strong roots we have put down and the work that we’re doing,” the senior U.S. diplomat for Asia, Assistant Secretary of State Daniel Russel, said on Wednesday.

+"The king's death adds to uncertainty in Southeast Asia, a region in considerable flux already.
+This makes the U.S. rebalance to Asia more difficult because the situation in so many countries is that of 'wait and see.'

 "When the pivot started, you had Thailand engaged, a new leader in Malaysia who wanted to engage, you had Aquino coming in the Philippines and very forward-leaning internationally and very open to the U.S.; you had an internationalist president in Indonesia.
-It was a rather different dynamic then."
+It was a rather different dynamic."

-U.S. leaders will go out of their way to stress Washington's high regard for King Bhumibol, who was revered in Thailand.
-On Thursday, Obama offered condolences to the Thai people and the King's family, calling King Bhumibol "a tireless champion of his country's development."

-While Washington condemned the Thai coup, it has maintained security ties with Bangkok, particularly through annual military exercises called Cobra Gold.

-"The fact that we have been able to remain closely tethered and stayed largely on track with Cobra Gold and other cooperative efforts, notwithstanding the military takeover ... is testament to the strong roots we have put down and the work that we’re doing,” the senior U.S. diplomat for Asia, Assistant Secretary of State Daniel Russel, said on Wednesday.

-Even so, King Bhumibol's death means Washington finds itself having to rely more on Vietnam, its former foe, for any kind of strategic ballast in South Asia.
+King Bhumibol's death means Washington finds itself having to rely even more on former foe Vietnam for any kind of strategic ballast in the region.

 "Indonesia is very internally focused right now ...
 Thailand is very internally focused, and Malaysia has a rolling political crisis," he continued.

-"I don’t know exactly what direction the Philippines is headed; Singapore has a lot strategic thinkers but it’s a city state; I don’t think you can really count on Laos, Cambodia and Myanmar to provide the strategic engine for ASEAN."
+"I don’t know exactly what direction the Philippines is headed; Singapore has a lot of strategic thinkers but it’s a city state; I don’t think you can really count on Laos, Cambodia and Myanmar to provide the strategic engine for ASEAN."

-However, there appears little prospect for now that Vietnam would be willing to open its doors further to the U.S. military should the deal with the Philippines run into problems, given past animosities and concerns about China.
+There appears little prospect for now, however, that Vietnam would be willing to open its doors further to the U.S. military should the deal with the Philippines run into problems, given past animosities and concerns about China.

 “I do not expect the Vietnamese calculation to be, ‘Oh, the Philippines is doing whatever it’s doing, let’s race full steam ahead with the United States.’
 No, that’s not about to happen," Osius said.